mdtchek/SampleWebSdk/README.md

 # Tchek SSO/WEB_SDK
 Hi!
-Welcome to Tchek Documentation
+Welcome to Tchek Web SDK Documentation.

-The **Tchek WEB SDK** is a web alternative to the native mobile application (iOS/Android).
+Our WebApp includes a number of modules that are available as widgets that can be easily integrated into an iframe.
+These widgets allow developers to access the full range of features and functionality provided by the ALTO AI platform.
+To use these widgets, you will need to generate a temporary permission token.
+This token will allow you to access the widget for a specified period of time, after which the token will expire and you will need to generate a new one.

 *_Supported languages: `FR`|`EN`|`DE`_

-## How It's work ?
+## How Does It Work ?
-There two ways to access to the app :
+There are two ways to access to the web app :
-- by `/auth/login` global route
+- by `/auth/login` global route (to access the Tchek Hub)
-- by `/sso/intro-shoot-inspect?token=<TXXXXXX>` with your unique temporary access token
+- by `https://webapp.tchek.fr/[language]/services/TXXXXXX/[FEAT]` route with your unique temporary access token to access the shoot-inspect or Fast Track.

-With the temporary access token, you will be automatically redirected to the first page you access with it.
+With the temporary access token, you will be automatically redirected to the first page you have access to, depending on the inspection progress.
 Access to features are customizable per token :

 |FEAT				|LOGIN							|SSO							|